Acknowledgment: Mesfin Tadesse is the main contributor to this post.

 This cotton dress has Amhara-style woven embroidery borders and panels.
 They were done by machine, but traditionally the work is by hand.

 In Addis Ababa, men and women also wear chic Western clothing and the best shoes and wristwatch that they can afford.
-At Fasika (Ethiopian Easter), our hotel’s cleaners gathered in traditional yagerlibs for a staff breakfast, each woman a queen.
+At Fasika (Orthodox Easter), our hotel’s cleaners gathered in traditional yagerlibs for a staff breakfast, each woman a queen.
 I am glad of shirring on traditional dresses that works magic with waistlines.

-This treasured gift has Ethiopia’s flag colours: green for growth, yellow for hope and peace, and red for the blood spilled in defence of the mother land.
+This treasured spider-silk gift has Ethiopia’s flag colours: green for growth, yellow for hope and peace, and red for the blood spilled in defence of the mother land.
 Other African flags have used the same colours.
 I proudly wore the scarf on my head on Adwa Victory Day and whenever Ethiopia was hammered.

 A hotel cleaner taught me that every long yagerlibs dress needs a natela.
 The wide and long shawl covers the head, shoulders and upper arms.
 This is essential when visiting any church, mosque or monastery.